Q1: What is the MCIR?

 Q9: My child’s school needs a copy of his immunization record, can they get this from the MCIR?

-A9: Schools have the ability to view the immunizations reported by a local health department or doctor's office.
+A9: Schools have the ability to view the immunizations reported by a local health department or doctor’s office.
 They are not, however, able to print an official immunization record using MCIR.
-Only a local health department, doctor's office, or the Michigan Department of Community Heatlh may print an official immunization record for your child.
-To request your or your child's immunization record click here.
+Only a local health department, doctor’s office, or the Michigan Department of Health and Human Services may print an official immunization record for your child.
+To obtain an official immunization record contact your child’s doctor, your local health department or follow the directions on this form.